Campaigns

 We show the campaign information when the bounty is being awarded:

-We don't have any budgeting controls.
+We don't have budgeting controls.
 If you want to stop a campaign once the bounties reach a certain amount, this must be done manually.
-If you want to take down the campaign banner, reach out to your customer success manager.
+To take down the campaign banner, reach out to your customer success manager.

-If you have budgeting constraints, some reports might end up not receiving the increased bounty amounts.
+If you have budgeting constraints, some reports might not receive the increased bounty amounts.
 Please be transparent about this with hackers up front if you are expecting a large number of reports.
 You can use the Researchers Information field for such communication.